svoop/rack-dedos/README.md

 For automatic updates, create a `geoipupdate.conf` file and then use the [geoipupdate tool for your arch](https://github.com/maxmind/geoipupdate/releases) to fetch the latest country database.

-The bundled `geoipget` Bash script does all this in one swipe:
+The bundled `geoipget` executable does all this in one swipe:

 ```
-geoipget -h
+geoipget --help
-geoipget . /etc/geoipupdate.conf linux_amd64
+geoipget --dir . --arch linux_amd64 /etc/geoipupdate.conf
 ```

 ## Real Client IP